-12. Cash settled share based payment
+12. Cash/share settled share based incentive schemes

-Share appreciation rights granted to employees for services rendered or to be rendered are raised as a liability and recognised in profit or loss immediately or, if vesting requirements are applicable, over the vesting period.
+Share appreciation rights granted to employees for services rendered are raised as a liability and recognised in profit or loss immediately or, if vesting requirements are applicable, over the vesting period.
 The liability is remeasured annually until settled and any changes in value are recognised in profit or loss.